Thanneer Mathan Dinangal: Plot

-The film follows the life of a cynical yet honest eleventh-grade student Jaison (Mathew Thomas).
+The film follows the life of a cynical yet honest eleventh-grade student Jaison.
 He changes to the science batch from humanities as he is very ambitious and aims to be the best in his class.
 However, after failing ridiculously in a class test, he becomes clear that ambition alone was not enough.
 He maintains a social circle around him through being a regular at a juice and snack shop with his batch-mates.
-Meanwhile, he starts to have a crush on his classmate Keerthy (Anaswara Rajan), who does not reciprocate his feelings.
+Meanwhile, he starts to have a crush on his classmate Keerthy, who does not reciprocate his feelings.
 This makes him extremely aggravated and annoyed.

-A new Malayalam teacher, Ravi Padmanabhan (Vineeth Sreenivasan) joins the school.
+A new Malayalam teacher, Ravi Padmanabhan joins the school.
 During their first class, Jaison rubs him up the wrong way.
 This does not sit very well with Ravi who is both a narcissist and someone who loves attention.
 Hence, Ravi often snubs Jaison.
 Ravi's influence on everyone irritates Jaison and he openly complains about Ravi being a fraud.
 They enter the twelfth grade.
-To forget Keerthy he woos Stephy (Gopika Ramesh) a new eleventh-grade student.
+To forget Keerthy he woos Stephy a new eleventh-grade student.
 He calls her frequently but realizes that it is not working.
 He later breaks up with Stephy and realizes that Keerthy is his love.
-This meanwhile had enraged Basil (Midhun Gopinath) another student at the school who wanted to woo Stephy as well, therefore, getting into a fight with Jaison for her.
+This meanwhile had enraged Basil another student at the school who wanted to woo Stephy as well, therefore, getting into a fight with Jaison for her.
 Jaison in his own way finally woos Keerthy and she reciprocates his feelings.
 Ravi finds out their relationship and calls in Jaison.
 Ravi says that he knows that Jaison does not like him and is speaking ill of him.
 Hence, he would make Jaison's life harder at school.
-Ravi is then suddenly called into Principal's (Irshad) office.
-He is revealed to be a fake teacher with fake qualifications and is later found to be a thief.
+Ravi is then suddenly called into Principal's office.
+He is revealed to be a fake teacher with fake qualifications.
 Ravi is chased around the school grounds by the police and finally caught.
 Jaison does not wait in celebrating his victory over Ravi.